atharva01903/sturdy-waffle/README.md

 - I'll try to update this repo as frequently as possible.
 - If you can make this look simpler to understand do drop a PR.
 These are one of my genuine efforts to make learning easier for everyone.

-I'll be adding django-projects soon as I finish my first project.
+I'll be adding django-projects as soon as I finish my first project on Django.